lubojr/naucse.python.cz/lessons/beginners-en/def/index.md

 print(circle_area(100))
 ```

-But every variable and argument that is defined within the function body are
+But every variable and argument that is defined in the function body are
-*brand new* and they share nothing with "outside" code.
+*brand new* and they share nothing with the "outside" variables.

-Variables that are defined inside a function body are *local variables*,
+Variables that are defined inside a function body are called *local variables*,
 because they work only locally inside the function.

 For example, the following won't work how you would expect:

 ```python